kein-1/UniShop/README.md

 5. <ins> Styling with TailwindCSS </ins> - Utilized a combination of DaisyUI and HeadlessUI to help with some of the complicated animation styling.
 CSS is still tough!
 6. <ins> React Router </ins> - Applied React Router (Routes and Links) to render different components based on the URL.
 This gives the website routing and renders different components based on the URL the site is on
 7. <ins> React Forms Library Hook </ins> -

+### Things I still need to fix or add

+- Issues with maintaining the cart items if the user cancels the transaction.
+Currently I have it setup so that the request.session.items (the cart items) will clear once the checkout button is clicked (post request)
+- Custom user page, user authentication and authorization
+- Filters to the products page
+- Setup backend server for orders and order info

 ### Supplementary NPM Packages